 - Describes Georgia’s effort to partner with other stakeholders;

 - Addresses the status of planned efforts;

 - and discusses projects funding through Title II Formula Grant funding.

 The Youth Subcommittee is a SAG initiative whereas Georgia youth will be provided with opportunities to voice their perspectives, ideas, and concerns, and make recommendations to the SAG.
-If you are interested in joining the Youth Subcommittee, the application to apply can be found here.
-Applications will be accepted on a rolling basis.
-If you have questions regarding the Youth Subcommittee, please contact Keima Davis at Keima.Davis@cjcc.ga.gov.
+Applications are not accepted at this time.
+If you have questions regarding the Youth Subcommittee, please contact Joseph Lynn at [email protected].